Skip to main content

 • Including information that wouldn't be available at the time of prediction in training, e.g., accidentally enriching the training dataset with some "as of today" data from the warehouse or CRM.

-In this tutorial, we're training a regular XGBoost classification model.
+In this tutorial, we're training a regular LogisticRegression model on top of numerical features.

 note

 Use this template to adjust to your own ML needs.
-Training an ML model for your specific use cases is a task in itself and goes far beyond this tutorial.
+Training an ML model for your specific use cases goes far beyond this tutorial.

 import joblib